Add a new page:

 |Schwinger Model||Scalar 1+1 Model||Sine-Gordon Model|

 Some models are not intended to describe nature accurately.
 Instead, they are toy models.
 Toy models are theoretical laboratories that help us to understand aspects of more complicated theories in a simplified setup.
+Examples are

 In addition, there can be multiple Lagrangians for one and the same model.
 This is known as a duality.

 The traditional approach of theoreticians, going back to the foundation of quantum mechanics, is to run to Schrödinger’s equation when confronted by a problem in atomic, molecular or solid state physics!
 One establishes the Hamiltonian, makes some (hopefully) sensible approximations and then proceeds to attempt to solve for the energy levels, eigenstates and so on.
 However, for truly complicated systems in what, these days, is much better called “condensed matter physics,” this is a hopeless task; furthermore, in many ways it is not even a very sensible one!

 The modern attitude is, rather, that the task of the theorist is to understand what is going on and to elucidate which are the crucial features of the problem.
 For instance, if it is asserted that the exponent [β] depends on the dimensionality, d, and on the symmetry number, n, but on no other factors, then the theorist’s job is to explain why this is so and subject to what provisos.
 If one had a large enough computer to solve Schrödinger’s equation and the answer came out that way, one would still have no understanding of why this was the case!